comp110-lytle/comp110/site/team/documentation/leads/outreach.md

 ## Goals

-My main goal for the semester is to encourage studentst to advocate for themselves when they are struggling and to emphasize the resources we have to offer.
+My main goal for the semester is to encourage students to advocate for themselves when they are struggling.
+Secondly, I want to empower students to uniquely find their way in programming even if it is unconventional.